martabal/Temperature_city/README.md

 # Temperature_city
 Script and dashboard for grafana

 ## 1. Edit loop.sh

-Edit temperatureloop.sh with **sudo nano loop.sh** and change /YOUR/PATH/
+Edit temperatureloop.sh with **sudo nano loop.sh** and change /YOUR/PATH/ or add python3 /YOUR/PATH/forecast.py && python3 /YOUR/PATH/present.py to your crontab file.

 ## 2. Edit cities.txt
 Put your cities in cities.txt separated with a break line.

 ## 3. Edit python/main.py.
 Create an account on openweathermap.org, change <YOURCITY> with the city you want to monitor and replace <YOURAPIKEY> with your apikey.

 ## 4. Create a docker-compose.yml file